ucfcdl/Section-Menus-Shortcode/readme.txt

 Provides shortcodes for generating a sticky menu on a page, populated automatically based on sections on the page or with custom links.
 This menu system is meant to be used with Bootstrap 4 or the [Athena Framework](https://ucf.github.io/Athena-Framework/).

 Note: jQuery is *required* for the JavaScript included with this plugin to work.
-See [#Installation-Requirements](Installation Requirements) for more information.
+See [Installation Requirements](#installation-requirements) for more information.

 == Documentation ==